robson-alecio/sneer/sneer/README.txt

 sneer.user_home_override - You can set this system property to make Sneer run in a different directory, so you can have several different Sneer installations running at the same time.

-build.xml - This ANT build will produce the runnable Sneer.jar file.
+build.xml - This ANT build file will produce the runnable Sneer.jar file.

 "WHAT CAN I DO TO HELP?"